serenity-is/docs/api/dotnet/Serenity.Net.Core/Serenity.ComponentModel/RecaptchaAttribute.md

 # RecaptchaAttribute class
 **namespace:** *[Serenity.ComponentModel](../README.md#serenity.componentmodel-namespace)*   **assembly**: *[Serenity.Net.Core](../README.md)*

-Indicates that the target property should use a "Recaptcha" (Google).
+Indicates that the target property should use a Google "Recaptcha" editor.

 ```csharp
 [AttributeUsage(AttributeTargets.All)]